Pokémon: The Rise of Darkrai: Theatrical run

-The film originally distributed by Toho was released on Japanese theaters on July 14, 2007 in Japan.
+The film originally distributed by Toho was released on Japanese theaters on July 14, 2007, in Japan.

 Broadcast airing

-On January 25, 2008, Cartoon Network revealed the title to be Pokémon: The Rise Of Darkrai, with a preview that aired on February 1, 2008 as part of a two-hour premiere involving a tag team battle at 8 PM ET/ PT, and was shown on Cartoon Network on February 24, 2008 in the United States at 7 pm ET/PT.
+On January 25, 2008, Cartoon Network revealed the title to be Pokémon: The Rise Of Darkrai, with a preview that aired on February 1, 2008, as part of a two-hour premiere involving a tag team battle at 8 PM ET/ PT, and was shown on Cartoon Network on February 24, 2008, in the United States at 7 pm ET/PT.
 This is the first English dub done by DuArt Film and Video instead of TAJ Studios.

 Home media

 In the UK, the movie was released on DVD by Network DVD, who specialise in distributing old British TV shows.
-Universal Studios Home Entertainment released the film on DVD in Northern European countries.
+Universal Pictures Home Entertainment released the film on DVD in Northern European countries.
 It was later re-released on DVD in the UK with the other Diamond and Pearl movies as part of the 4 disc Diamond & Pearl Collection from Manga Entertainment, released on May 21, 2018.
 It was then later re-released as a separate title again by Manga Entertainment on April 15, 2019.
-Blu-ray Release on December 13, 2021 in the UK.
+Blu-ray Release on December 13, 2021, in the UK.